DigitalPenguin1/ClassicFishingCompanion/README.md

 This addon is designed to be lightweight:
 - Only tracks events when you're actually fishing
 - Efficient data storage
-- Minimal UI updates when window is closed
+- Minimal UI updates when the window is closed
 - HUD updates once per second (minimal impact)
 - No continuous scanning or heavy operations